Hengle/TEDCore/README.md

 }
 ```

-### AssetBundle Manager
+### AssetBundle
 An AssetBundle is an archive file containing platform specific Assets(Model, Textures, Prefabs, Audio clips, and even entire Scenes) that can be loaded at runtime.
-AssetBundle Manager is designed to access AssetBundle and **you don’t need to use AssetBundle Manager because Resource Manager would handle everything for you directly**.
+The module is designed to access AssetBundle and **you don’t need to use AssetBundle Manager because Resource Manager would handle everything for you directly**.

 #### Namespace
 TEDCore.AssetBundle

-#### Public Methods
+#### Public Methods - AssetBundleManager
 | Name                                                                               | Parameters                                                                                          | Description                                                              |
 |------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------|
 | Initialize(AssetBundleInitializeData initializeData)                               | initializaData: The initialize data for AssetBundleManager                                          | Initialize AssetBundleManager with the data.                             |